 - Printed labels from this registration site are mandatory for acceptance of entries.
 The labels are to be attached to the bottles, using clear adhesive tape that covers the whole label, and are to be set about 50mm up from the base of the bottle.

 - Entries will only be accepted from residents of Queensland.
-These entries are to take the form of 1 bottle containing no less than 500ml of beer (750ml bottles preferred) and must be the product of the person entering the beer.
+These entries are to take the form of 1 bottle containing no less than 500ml for beer and cider (750ml bottles preferred) or 250ml for mead and must be the product of the person entering the beer.
 Brown plastic PET or brown glass bottles will be accepted.
 All bottles are to have labels removed.

-- Entry fee is $6 per entry, to be paid online.
-Entries close at close-of-business August 26th 2017:
+- Entry fee is $6 per entry, to be paid online only.
+Entries close at close-of-business August 25th 2018:

 - Craftbrewer - 1pm